 However, when she receives her feedback, she’s surprised to find that several people said she needed to let go more and allow people to work out assignments in their own way.
 One person even used the term ‘micromanaging’.
 Even though she’s supposed to be setting an example, her first reaction is to get angry.
 She sets aside a lot of time to help her employees solve problems and only gets criticism in return.
-She’s now supposed to act on the feedback she receives in order to encourage employees to do the same, but she’s still feeling betrayed.
+She’s now supposed to act on the feedback she receives in order to encourage employees to do the same, but she’s still feeling betrayed…

 What are the psychological factors that make us afraid of feedback?

 A study by Dr. Carla Jefferies of the University of Southern Queensland discovered that a failure to give constructive feedback may actually be more about protecting ourselves than others.
 In her experiment, participants were told to give feedback on an essay either face to face, anonymously or to give feedback that would not be shared with the author.

 She found that participants with lower self-esteem gave more positive feedback face to face and more critical feedback in the other two situations.
 People with high self-esteem gave the same feedback in all situations.
 According to a researcher on her team, "If one accepts that people with relatively low self-esteem are expected to place greater emphasis on wanting to be perceived as likeable or attractive to others, then this lends support for the self-protection motive."

 Supporting this research, a study conducted by leadership development consultancy Zenger/Folkman found that 74% of employees who received constructive feedback already knew there was a problem.
 This shows that employees aren’t necessarily blind to the things they need to improve, they just either aren’t sure how to improve or aren’t fully aware of the impact on the rest of the team.
-In fact, in their previous research, they found that a majority of employees actually want constructive feedback.
+In fact, in their previous research they found that a majority of employees actually want constructive feedback.

-However, the caveat is that people don’t want to receive top down instructions on what to do.
-In their study, they also found that the more managers carefully listened to their employee’s point of view before giving feedback, the more honest and trustworthy their feedback was perceived.
-Jack Zenger and Joseph Folkman suggest that the best way to give constructive feedback is to first give the other person the chance to explain the situation and what they think went wrong.
-Before immediately going into feedback, first allow them to formulate their own plan of action.
+The caveat is that people don’t want to receive top down instructions on what to do better.
+In their study, Zenger & Folkman also found that the more managers carefully listened to their employees ‘point of view before giving feedback, the more honest and trustworthy their feedback was perceived.
+They suggest that the best way to give constructive feedback is to first give the other person the chance to explain the situation and what they think went wrong.
+Before sharing feedback, allow people to formulate their own plan of action.

-Changing your mindset
+Changing your mindset towards feedback

 When we associate abilities with a part of our identity, receiving constructive criticism can feel more like a personal attack.
 People with growth mindsets, on the other hand, are more likely to take risks and overcome obstacles by seeing failure as a signal to try harder, rather than time to give up.
-The good news is that we are not naturally divided into fixed and growth mindsets.
-Developing a growth mindset towards feedback is possible.
+The good news is that we are not naturally divided into fixed and growth mindsets, so developing a growth mindset towards feedback is possible.

-According to Dweck, the first step is recognizing your fixed mindset “voice”.
-When you start placing blame on others for the feedback you receive, this is your fixed mindset speaking.
-Once you recognize this voice you can begin counteracting it and responding with a growth mindset.
+According to Dweck, the first step is recognizing your fixed mindset.
+If you catch yourself placing blame on others for the feedback you receive, this is your fixed mindset speaking.
+Once you recognize it, you can start counteracting it and responding with a growth mindset.

 Overcoming fear of feedback through habit

-If you want to start exercising more, leaving your running clothes next to your bed will trigger a cue to go for a run in the morning.
+For example: if you want to start exercising more, leaving your running clothes next to your bed will trigger a cue to go for a run in the morning.
 If you get into the routine of going for a run every morning your body gets used to the routine.
 The incentive can be a reward, such as having a big breakfast when you get home.
 Eventually, the habit kicks in and your body will become accustomed to going for a run when you wake up, even if you forget to leave your running clothes out or don’t have time for an elaborate breakfast.